AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ![OCS](images/how-does-ocs-work/ocs_intro.png)

-OSIsoft Cloud Services (OCS) consists of several different areas of core functionality:
+OSIsoft Cloud Services (OCS) consists of several different areas of core functionality: Tenant management, data collection, data organization, and data analysis.
+The following sections discuss each in detail, as listed:

 * [Tenant management](#tenant-management) - Explains basic concepts in managing OCS, including clients, users, roles, roles-based access control and discusses how administrators can customize OCS based on organizational requirements
 * [Data collection](#data-collection) - Summarizes techniques to collect and feed data from multiple sources across your organization into a namespace within OCS